rvnlive/richardoven_4_12102020_A/README.md

 This page has been created by Richard Oven as a project for OpenClassrooms - Web Developer course.
-Project has been started on 10th of December - 2020 Project has been finalized on XX - 20XX Visit the live page here: https://rvnlive.github.io/richardoven_4_12102020_A/index.html
+Project has been started on 10th of December - 2020 Project has been finalized on 7th of January - 2021 Visit the live page here: https://rvnlive.github.io/richardoven_4_12102020_A/index.html